tasm-io/tasm/functional_spec/functional_spec.md

 #### Inter-requirement Dependencies

 3.1 - By this point, the application should have already been served to the user.

 ### 3.3 Assemble Code to Bytecode

 #### Description

 The user shall be able to assemble their TASM assembly language code into bytecode.
 There shall be a button on the user interface that allows them to perform this action.
+Errors caused by syntax and semantic errors shall be presented to the user when encountered.

 #### Criticality

 This is a critical part of the application.
 Without an assembler, requirements such as the virtual CPU (requirement 3.3) will be impossible to fulfill.
+Given that this project is aimed at beginners, it is essential that errors be reported in a clear manner.

 #### Technical issues

 Writing an Assembler is likely going to be the most challenging part of the system.
 We have to ensure that we assemble any combination of instructions down to the correct bytecode, and that the assembler gracefully handles both semantic and syntax errors.
 We must also ensure that the assembler is extensible, so it's easy to add new features if the need arises.

 #### Inter-requirement Dependencies
 3.1 - By this point, the application should have already been served to the user.
 3.2 - Code should be available for the assembler to assemble.

 ### 3.4 Execute Bytecode on the Virtual CPU

 #### Description

-The virtual CPU is tasked with taking instructions (bytecode) from the assembler and running the instructions.
-The virtual CPU contains the state of the registers and returns the difference after the action is performed to the simulator to display on the user interface.
+The virtual CPU shall interpret the bytes representing instructions, and shall modify its own state based on the values of these instructions.
+The virtual CPU shall have an 8-bit wors size, and the instruction set shall primarily adhere to the Intel 8080 instruction set.
+Invalid opcodes shall be reported to the user when encountered.

 #### Criticality